Postdoctoral Fellow - Computational Biology

 - Developing and applying computational and bioinformatic methods to study large biological data sets

 - Understanding the role of epigenetics in development, disease, and evolution.

 The candidate will be expected to create and apply computational and theoretical methods to investigate biological and clinically relevant systems.
 Successful applicants will be able to work in a highly diverse and multidisciplinary research environment.

 Basic education, experience and skills required for consideration:

-- For additional information about Dr. Gu’s research, please visit here
+- For more information on Dr. Sergio Branciamore’s research, please visit here.

 City of Hope is a community of people characterized by our diversity of thought, background and approach, but tied together by our commitment to care for and cure those with cancer and other life-threatening diseases.
 The innovation that our diversity produces in the areas of research, treatment, philanthropy and education has made us national leaders in this fight.
 Our unique and diverse workforce provides us the ability to understand our patients' needs, deliver compassionate care and continue the quest for a cure for life-threatening diseases.
 At City of Hope, diversity and inclusion is a core value at the heart of our mission.
 We strive to create an inclusive workplace environment that engages all of our employees and provides them with opportunities to develop and grow, both personally and professionally.
 Each day brings an opportunity to strengthen our work, leverage our different perspectives and improve our patients’ experiences by learning from others.
 Diversity and inclusion is about much more than policies and campaigns.
 It is an integral part of who we are as an institution, how we operate and how we see our future.